-Stalin's heavy hand in Poland was foremost in turning the United States from what had been its friendship with the Soviet Union.
-Just before his death in early April, President Roosevelt had been disappointed with and angered by Stalin.
-Stalin was giving the new administration in Washington, led by President Harry S. Truman, grounds for expressing hostility toward him.
-Truman and some others in Washington had in the1930s been hostile to the Soviet Union.
-Stalin, by his policy in Poland and his broken promises, contributed to the creation of the Cold War – with its enhanced insecurities and enhanced possibility of war.
+Stalin's heavy hand in Poland was foremost in turning the United States away from what had been its friendship with the Soviet Union.
+Just before his death in early April, President Roosevelt had been disappointed with and angered by Stalin, and now it was President Truman who was angry with him.

-Perhaps it was not the security of the Soviet Union that Stalin was most interested in.
-Stalin was interested in protecting a certain kind of Soviet Union, the kind of Soviet Union that he had created.
+Stalin was interested in protecting the kind of Soviet Union that he had created.
 He wanted to protect Stalinism.
 This was more important to him than the best of relations with the United States.
 Stalin still spoke of being at war with capitalism.
-He believed that another economic depression was coming in the capitalist economies.
+He believed that another economic depression was coming for the capitalist economies.
 He had told Milovan Djilas of Yugoslavia that another war would come in twenty years or so with the anti-Communist West.
 He had stated his belief that the Soviet Union would recover by then, and he was looking forward to meeting that war with his brand of unity.
-To repeat a quote that I used in a previous chapter, Stalin had said to Djilas: "If the Slavs keep united and maintain solidarity, no one in the future will be able to move a finger against them.
-Not even a finger!" [note]
+To repeat a quote from a previous chapter, Stalin had said to Djilas: "If the Slavs keep united and maintain solidarity, no one in the future will be able to move a finger against them.
+Not even a finger!" note8

 In May, 1945, President Truman reacted to Stalin's policies in Poland by cutting off all aid to the Soviet Union, and in late August he expressed misgivings about a world dominated by rivalry between the Soviet Union and the rest of the world.
 As he saw it, the Soviet Union did not really want peace.
 Truman was aware of Stalinist expectations of another economic depression in the United States, and he spoke of the Soviet Union being eager to take advantage of it to spread communism.

 Truman was not afraid of offending the Soviet Union's diplomats and was described as having used "mule driver's language" with foreign minister Molotov.
-Truman was impatient with talk and compromise concerning the number of non-communists in the governments of those nations occupied by the Soviet Union.
-He called Romania and Bulgaria police states, and in a speech on October 27, 1945, he announced that the United States would recognize no government "imposed upon any nation by the force of any foreign power."
+Truman was impatient with talk about the number of non-communists in the governments of those nations occupied by the Soviet Union.
+He called Romania and Bulgaria police states, and in a speech on 27 October 1945 he announced that the United States would recognize no government "imposed upon any nation by the force of any foreign power."

 On February 9, 1946, Britain's former prime minister, Winston Churchill, standing alongside Truman, gave a major address in Truman's home state, Missouri.
 In the speech he said that an "iron curtain" had fallen from the city of Stettin on the Baltic Sea to the city of Triest on the Adriatic and that in front of the curtain were "Communist Fifth Columns."
 Churchill criticized the Soviet Union, saying: